firebase/firebase-js-sdk/common/api-review/util.api.md

     reverse?: boolean;
 }

-// Warning: (ae-missing-release-tag) "IterationController" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "IterationController" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public
+// @internal
 export class IterationController {
     constructor(dbCursor: IDBCursorWithValue);
     // (undocumented)